sschulte24110/bootstrap-gallery-workshop/README.md

 ### Setup

+*This repository is available at the following URL: https://tinyurl.com/eda-bootstrap*

 This is a plain html/css project.
 Simply open `index.html` in your browser and off you go.
 You can also use a plugin for VS Code (or Atom) like 'Live Server' that can serve the html/css out through a web server.